Getting a discount using a coupon link is an easy way to get your customers to buy from your store.

-It’s something that can be very handy if you know how to use it properly in your marketing, it can help you:
+It’s something that can be very handy if you know how to use it properly in your marketing.
+It can also help you:

 - Simplify the process of customers adding coupons